Verified Labels

 Symbols and Text

-• With low priority incidents, only when the vehicle is used in committing a violation
+- With low priority incidents only when the vehicle is used in committing a violation.

 Uniform

-Used when persons appear wearing specific clothing that designates them with an official group, agency, or fighting force.
-Generally used when the person in uniform is directly related to an incident.
+Used when (a) person(s) appear(s) in the video wearing specific clothing that designates them with an official group, agency, or fighting force.

 Government military